 Some evidence indicates that sea lice flourishing on salmon farms can spread to nearby wild juvenile salmon and devastate these populations.
 Sea lice, particularly L. salmonis and various Caligus species, including C. clemensi and C. rogercresseyi, can cause deadly infestations of both farm-grown and wild salmon.
 Sea lice migrate and latch onto the skin of wild salmon during free-swimming, planktonic nauplii and copepodid larval stages, which can persist for several days.
 Large numbers of highly populated, open-net salmon farms can create exceptionally large concentrations of sea lice.
 When exposed in river estuaries containing large numbers of open-net farms, mathematical models have suggested that many young wild salmon may be infected.
 Adult salmon may survive otherwise critical numbers of sea lice, but small, thin-skinned juvenile salmon migrating to sea are highly vulnerable.

-fish at the site below the reporting level of 3.
 If satisfactory measures cannot be demonstrated then enforcement action will be taken.

 What Actually Happens